-Joe Biden Should Be Impeached For Being ‘Compromised’ By China, Congresswoman Says
+Joe Biden Should Be Impeached For Being 'Compromised' By China, Congresswoman Says

 According to GOP Committee Chairman Ron Johnson, his team regularly speaks with individuals who email its whistleblower account to determine if their claims can be validated.

-Still, Ukrainian ex-prosecutor Yuriy Lutsenko noted that many people pushed for Shokin’s firing outside of Biden due to the former prosecutor’s alleged failure to prosecute corruption.
-In addition, Lutsenko said that any potential embezzlement that took place at Burisma was two or three years before Biden’s son was present on Burisma’s board.

-As reported by The Hill, House Minority Leader Kevin McCarthy claimed said that he spoke to Greene about her efforts to impeach Biden and disagreed with her plan due to his perception that they are for “purely political reasons.”
+As reported by The Hill, House Minority Leader Kevin McCarthy said he spoke to Greene about her efforts to impeach Biden and disagreed with her plan due to his perception that she was doing so for "purely political reasons."